SofairOfficial/sleppa/README.md

 ## How it works

-The module `repositories` of the `sleppa_primitives` analyzes a given repository to retriveve the `commits` since the last tag.
+The module `repositories` of the `sleppa_primitives` analyzes a given repository to retrieve the `commits` since the last tag.
 GitHub reposiroties are now supported but others git file system could be added thanks to the trait `Reposiroty`.

 These `commits` are given to the `sleppa_commit_analyzer` which will analyze their message.
 In order to proceed, a configuration file that defines the release rules is loaded.
 The crate determines the new release action type to apply.